Updated on May 28, 2019

 That’s how we can capture all changes made in Gantt and send them to the parent component.

-Note that we also save the dataProcessor instance returned from createDataProcessor and clean it up in componentWillUnmount.
+We also save the dataProcessor instance returned from createDataProcessor and clean it up in componentWillUnmount.

-Now update App component – what we want to do here is to simply catch events, create descriptive messages for them and put those messages into the local state:
+Now update the App component – what we want to do here is to simply catch events, create descriptive messages for them and put those messages into the local state:

 currentZoom: 'Days',